ArshGahir/Seeri/README.md

 # Seeri
-Building a LLM integration for Siri and Google Assistant to accept vocal commands in Punjabi and control connected IoT devices via the SiriHomeKit or Google Assistant app.
+An LLM integration for Siri and Google Assistant to accept vocal commands in Punjabi and control connected IoT devices via the SiriHomeKit or Google Assistant app.